apeinot/java/report.md

 * readUnicode(JsonIterator iter, int i, int j) that will deal with the else if of the current function
 * appendToReusableChars(JsonIterator iter, int j) that will append character in the reusableChars array (this code is currently duplicate 3 times

+### chooseImpl() ([old](https://github.com/apeinot/java/blob/lab3/src/main/java/com/jsoniter/Codegen.java#L124)/[refactored](https://github.com/apeinot/java/blob/lab3_refactoring/src/main/java/com/jsoniter/Codegen.java#L124)) in Codegen.java

+#### 1. Is the complexity necessary?
+The complexity of this function (18) is necessary because of the huge number of cases to deal with.
+However, we can put part of the code in smaller methods in order to reduce the complexity a lot.

+#### 2. Is it possible to split up the code into smaller units to reduce complexity?
+Exactly.

+#### 3. If so, how would you go about this?
+To do the refactoring, I plan to create 2 new methods to externalize some part of the code:
+* implCollection
+* implMap

-With all this modifications, the complexity of readStringSlowPath should be reduced to 6 (against 28 currently) which is a reduction of approximatly 78%.
+With all this modifications, the complexity of readStringSlowPath should be reduced to 8 (against 18 currently) which is a reduction of approximatly 55%.

 ### parse() ([old](https://github.com/apeinot/java/blob/lab3/src/main/java/com/jsoniter/spi/OmitValue.java#L138)/[refactored](https://github.com/apeinot/java/blob/lab3_refactoring/src/main/java/com/jsoniter/spi/OmitValue.java#L138)) in OmitValue.java